apache/spark/python/docs/source/development/contributing.rst

 Access fields
 ~~~~~~~~~~~~~

-To access error fields, catch exceptions that extend :class:`PySparkException`  and access to error condition with :func:`PySparkException.getErrorClass`.
+To access error fields, catch exceptions that extend :class:`PySparkException`  and access to error condition with :func:`PySparkException.getErrorCondition`.

 .. code-block:: python

   try:
       ...
   except PySparkException as pe:
-      if pe.getErrorClass() == "PROBLEM_BECAUSE":
+      if pe.getErrorCondition() == "PROBLEM_BECAUSE":
           ...